openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## State Management

-`state` parameter defined in Section 4.1.1 of [@!RFC6749] may be used to identify a request to which a particular response is bound to.
+The `state` parameter defined in Section 4.1.1 of [@!RFC6749] may be used by a verifier to identify a request to which a particular response is bound to.

 # Security Considerations {#security_considerations}